-Enjoy your time passing through Paris at some of the best airport lounges Charles de Gaulle has to offer.
+Enjoy your time passing through Charles de Gaulle at some of the best Paris CDG airport lounges on offer.

 As one of the largest and busiest airports in Europe, passing through Charles de Gaulle Airport in Paris is often a stressful experience.
 Unless, of course, you stop by one of the amazing Paris CDG airport lounges, which offer plenty of room to enjoy some of the luxuries this favorite French city is known for.

-These are the best lounges to explore when spending time traveling through the City of Lights.
+These are the best lounges to explore while traveling through the City of Lights.

 American Airlines Admirals Club – a spacious lounge